Giovanni Niccolò Muscat: Reinstatement and second removal

-Despite his removal from office, de Rohan did not appoint anyone in his stead as Attorney General.
-He waited for the racket to settle down.
-Then, just three months after, in April 1792, he reinstated Muscat in his former office.
+Following his removal from office, de Rohan declined to appoint a successor to the position of Attorney General.
+This period of vacancy was maintained until the initial public and political controversy had subsided.
+In April 1792, approximately three months after the dismissal, de Rohan officially reinstated Muscat to his former post.

 True to form, Muscat's former impertinence resumed.
 Just two months later, in June 1792, the pope was compelled again to demand the Grand Master to remove him straight away from all government responsibilities.
 There was no choice in the matter for de Rohan.
 This time around, he was also constrained in sending Muscat abroad.

 Before leaving Malta, Muscat gathered all his dependencies and encouraged them not to fear acting as he had.
 He hoped to return in fifty days.
 However, he told them, even if this were not to be so, he confessed that he was proud to have pulled off ‘a glorious confrontation with the pope’.

 Accorded full honours by the Grand Master, Muscat left Malta in July 1792.